thendarion/my_documents/README.md

 # My Documents by David Bertalan

 A list of my public projects that have something to do with writing or publishing.

+> Note: redered by GitHub Pages.

 ## [DITA-OT/docs contributions](https://github.com/pulls?q=is%3Apr+author%3Athendarion+archived%3Afalse+repo%3Adita-ot%2Fdocs+)